ceecon 24: Call-for-Papers

 Organising committee:

-Kirsten Bönker, Gabriele Freitag, Alfred Gall, Felix Krawatzek, Alexander Libman, Phillip Schroeder, Rainer Wedde
+Kirsten Bönker, Gabriele Freitag, Alfred Gall, Felix Krawatzek, Phillip Schroeder, Rainer Wedde

 Contact: